-As a next step, an "Induction Linac System Experiment (ILSE)" has been proposed^[23] which is intended to address all key issues of a full scale driver, including transport of space-charge dominated beams, combining and bending of beams, compression and pulse-shaping as well as final focussing.
+As a next step, an "Induction Linac System Experiment (ILSE)" has been proposed^[24] which is intended to address all of the key issues of a full scale driver, including transport of space-charge dominated beams, combining and bending of beams, compression and pulse-shaping as well as final focussing.
 ILSE has been recommended to be funded in the near future.
 Fabrication should be finished within 4-5 years.
-It would be necessary to have another step in between before a full-scale driver can be designed and constructed.
-In addition, a new concept is being considered; the "Recirculating Induction Linac"^[24] in order to reduce the cost for such a driver.
+It would be necessary to have another step after ILSE before a full-scale driver can be designed and constructed.
+In addition, a new concept is being considered; the recirculating induction accelerator^[25] in order to reduce the cost for such a driver.